 Azure Active Directory (AD) is a cloud-based directory that streamlines and centralizes all identity management tasks and protocols.
 Organizations — especially larger ones — that operate in the cloud must manage hundreds (possibly thousands) of users that require login credentials for dozens of different services.

-Azure AD uses single sign-on features that make it easy for users to access all the resources they need with one set of credentials, while governance controls enable system administrators to grant access to specific services to only those users who require it.
+Azure AD uses single sign-on features that make it easy for users to access resources with one set of credentials.
+With Azure, you also have governance controls that enable system administrators to grant access to specific services to only those users who require it.

 Another family of services, Azure SQL allows organizations to migrate, modernize, and develop their SQL server applications within Azure.
-It includes the widely used Azure SQL Database platform as a service (PaaS), which is a managed service that supports cloud application development.
+It includes Azure SQL Database platform as a service (PaaS), which is a managed service that supports cloud application development.

 As a fully managed service, Azure SQL automatically updates and patches organizations’ SQL databases so they can focus more time on higher-value priorities that drive innovation and create value for their customers.